qoijjj/hardened-images/docs/CONTRIBUTING.md

 ## I Want To Contribute

 > ### Legal Notice
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+As such, contributing to this project using AI generated content of any kind is forbidden.

 ### Reporting Bugs